-A summary of the configuration pin assignments is provided in Table 3-5.
+A summary of the configuration pin assignments for each of the 4 configurations is provided in Table 3-5.
 For details on behavior of each programmable function, refer to Table 3-6.

-TABLE 3-5: PF[31:3] FUNCTION ASSIGNMENT
+TABLE 3-5: PF[31:2] FUNCTION ASSIGNMENT